nychealth/EH-dataportal/README.md

 To create a child page, create a subfolder within the keytopic - for example, see the folder structure under `/content/key-topics/airquality`.

 ### Data Explorer
 The data explorer includes markdown files for each topic (previously called subtopics).
 The associated indicators are specified in an array (with headers) in the frontmatter.
+Extensive Javascript powers the rest of the functions, with the javascript for each display (summary, map, trend, and links) in discrete files.

 ### Neighborhood Reports
 To publish a new neighborhood report, you'd need: